pawel2105/ruby-poetry/README.md

 	Downloads all feeds specified in feeds.txt, extracts the headlines of the articles in the feeds, and stores these headlines in headlines.txt.

 3. **find.rb**
-	Reads in the headlines from headlines.txt and generates couplets.
+	Reads in the headlines from headlines.txt, generates couplets and prints it out.

-# Done Pawel
-- Removed generate_topical_rhyming_couplets.rb.
-- Gemfile for dependency management would be nice.

-#TODO Pawel
+#TODO

-- Add feedback for get_headlines.rb so it prints out what it's getting, not just for when there's an error.
-- In headline fetching, remove anything after a pipe character with regex
 - Remove "and more" suffix from headlines
 - Add rhyming gem
 - Add Twitter gem, post headlines every hour.